VisionCapsule/sms2slack/README.md

 https://www.everydev.com/1618-registration/

 Get together with a facilitator to get your GitHub account added to the 1618 Hackathon team on the everydev organization.

+Once you have added your GitHub account, you should have access to the Crypto Hackathon repo here: